Stephen L. Green: Career

 In 1980, Green formed SL Green Properties, Inc. His strategy was to buy Class B office buildings, invest in remodeling their lobbies, facades, and amenity space, and then raise the rents closer to Class A levels as older tenants moved out.
 This strategy was successful, and SL Green Realty Corp. went public in 1997, trading on the New York Stock Exchange under the stock ticker of SLG.
 The company was the first REIT to be focused solely on Manhattan office properties.
 According to the SL Green Realty Corp. website, the company has investment interests in 77 Manhattan office buildings comprising nearly 40 million square feet of space.

 In 2007, he bought Air America radio network and appointed his brother Mark Green as the network's president.

 Personal life

 Green married Sandra Elaine Turboff (now Sandy Garfunkel) on June 21, 1961.
 They had three sons, Daniel Eric, Gary Michael, and Scott Tucker Green.

-Stephen L. Green's grandson is Luke Green.
-Luke Green is currently a Junior at the Williston Northampton School.
-Green is now married to Nancy Ann Peck, who runs Nancy Peck & Co, an interior design company.
+Green is married to Nancy Ann Peck, who runs Nancy Peck & Co, an interior design company.
 Nancy has a son by a previous marriage, Jonathan Peck.

 Green is Jewish and participated in the 1985 and 1989 Maccabiah Games in Israel, winning a bronze medal in squash in 1985.